 Indoor riding can be highly effective for training, but it’s also highly effective in driving up heat strain.
 How might this affect your training, and what are some ways to keep yourself cool indoors?

-Toolbox: The occasional or seasonal use of virtual cycling training such as Zwift is now our normal routine and as such, nutrition and hydration may need to be adapted accordingly.
-Should we be drinking and eating as we would outdoors?
+The occasional or seasonal use of virtual cycling training apps like Zwift have increased in popularity in the last couple of years and as such, nutrition and hydration may need to be adapted accordingly.
+What's best to eat and drink through the day for indoor training?

 Toolbox: For many of us, cycling is going to be at done home for the next few weeks.
 Even though riding on a trainer seems about as simple a task as is possible, there are still important basics to master in order to get the most out of your indoor riding.